Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

   ```

   Where:

     * `mode` is the mode in which the OpenSearch cluster side is deployed.
 The possible mode values are as follows:
         * `active` - OpenSearch accepts external requests from clients.
-        * `standby` - OpenSearch does not accept external requests from clients and replication from `active` OpenSearch is enabled.
+        * `standby` - OpenSearch does not accept external requests from clients and replication from an active OpenSearch is enabled.
-        * `disabled` - OpenSearch does not accept external requests from clients and replication from `active` OpenSearch is disabled.
+        * `disabled` - OpenSearch does not accept external requests from clients and replication from an active OpenSearch is disabled.
     * `status` is the current state of switchover for the OpenSearch cluster side.
 The three possible status values are as follows:
         * `running` - The switchover is in progress.
         * `done` - The switchover is successful.
         * `failed` - Something went wrong during the switchover.
-    * `comment` is the message which contains a detailed description of the problem and is only filled out if the `status` value is `failed`.
+    * `comment` is the message that contains a detailed description of the problem and is only filled out if the `status` value is "failed".

-* `POST` `sitemanager` method allows switching mode for the current side of OpenSearch cluster.
+* The `POST` `sitemanager` method allows switching mode for the current side of an OpenSearch cluster.
 You can run this method from within any OpenSearch pod as follows:

   ```
   curl -XPOST -H "Content-Type: application/json" http://<OPENSEARCH_NAME>-disaster-recovery.<NAMESPACE>:8080/sitemanager -d '{"mode":"<MODE>"}'
   ```

   Where:

     * `<OPENSEARCH_NAME>` is the fullname of OpenSearch.
 For example, `opensearch`.
     * `<NAMESPACE>` is the OpenShift/Kubernetes project/namespace of the OpenSearch cluster side.
 For example, `opensearch-service`.
     * `<MODE>` is the mode to be applied to the OpenSearch cluster side.
 The possible mode values are as follows:
         * `active` - OpenSearch accepts external requests from clients.
-        * `standby` - OpenSearch does not accept external requests from clients and replication from `active` OpenSearch is enabled.
+        * `standby` - OpenSearch does not accept external requests from clients and replication from an active OpenSearch is enabled.
-        * `disabled` - OpenSearch does not accept external requests from clients and replication from `active` OpenSearch is disabled.
+        * `disabled` - OpenSearch does not accept external requests from clients and replication from an active OpenSearch is disabled.

   The response to such a request is as follows:

-  All OpenSearch disaster recovery REST server endpoints can be secured via Kubernetes JWT Service Account Tokens.
-To enable disaster recovery REST server authentication the `global.disasterRecovery.httpAuth.enabled` deployment parameter must be `true`.
+  All OpenSearch disaster recovery REST server endpoints can be secured through Kubernetes JWT Service Account Tokens.
+To enable disaster recovery REST server authentication, the `global.disasterRecovery.httpAuth.enabled` deployment parameter must be "true".
-  The example for secured `sitemanager` POST endpoint is following:
+  An example for a secured `sitemanager` POST endpoint is as follows:

   ```
   curl -XPOST -H "Content-Type: application/json" -H "Authorization: Bearer <TOKEN>" http://<OPENSEARCH_NAME>-disaster-recovery.<NAMESPACE>:8080/sitemanager
   ```

-  Where `TOKEN` is Site Manager Kubernetes JWT Service Account Token.
-The verification service account name and namespace are specified in `global.disasterRecovery.httpAuth.smServiceAccountName` and `global.disasterRecovery.httpAuth.smNamespace` deploy parameters.
+  Where, `TOKEN` is the Site Manager Kubernetes JWT Service Account Token.
+The verification service account name and namespace are specified in the `global.disasterRecovery.httpAuth.smServiceAccountName` and `global.disasterRecovery.httpAuth.smNamespace` deploy parameters.

   ```json
   {"mode":"standby"}
   ```

   Where:

-    * `mode` is the mode which is applied to the OpenSearch cluster side.
-The possible values are `active`, `standby` and `disabled`.
+    * `mode` is the mode that is applied to the OpenSearch cluster side.
+The possible values are "active", "standby" and "disabled".
     * `status` is the state of the request on the REST server.
-The only possible value is `failed`, when something goes wrong while processing the request.
+The only possible value is "failed", when something goes wrong while processing the request.
-    * `comment` is the message which contains a detailed description of the problem and is only filled out if the `status` value is `failed`.
+    * `comment` is the message which contains a detailed description of the problem and is only filled out if the `status` value is "failed".

-**NOTE:** If TLS for Disaster Recovery is enabled (`global.tls.enabled` and `global.disasterRecovery.tls.enabled` parameters are set to `true`), use `https` protocol and `8443` port in API requests rather than `http` protocol and `8080` port.
+**Note**: If TLS for Disaster Recovery is enabled (`global.tls.enabled` and `global.disasterRecovery.tls.enabled` parameters are set to `true`), use `https` protocol and `8443` port in API requests rather than `http` protocol and `8080` port.